 Naropa University uses a rolling admissions policy.
-All applications received before the priority deadline will be given equal consideration.
-Applying before the priority deadline also provides applicants with the greatest chance to be considered for financial aid eligibility and allows us to process application documents in a timely manner.
-However, the Office of Admissions will gladly continue to review applications received after the priority deadline until the school year begins or until all spots for incoming students are filled.
-To ensure fairness, applications received after the priority deadline will be reviewed in the order they are received by the Office of Admissions.
+Applying early provides applicants with the greatest chance to be considered for financial aid eligibility and allows us to process application documents in a timely manner.
+However, the Office of Admissions will gladly continue to review applications until the school year begins or until all spots for incoming students are filled.
+To ensure fairness, applications received will be reviewed in the order they are received by the Office of Admissions.

 - October 15 (spring admission)

 - Apply online.
 This is the preferred method of applying.
 When you apply online, you will be required to submit an application fee with a Visa or MasterCard.
 Current students, staff, faculty, and alumni are not required to submit an application fee.

 - Print Naropa's undergraduate application and mail it to the Office of Admissions.
 You may also AT_NAROPA that an application be mailed to you.